semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

 WSL allows you to run a virtual Linux operating system in Windows.
 This is officially supported by Microsoft and lets you do anything a Linux user would do.

 ### Install WSL
 There are currently two versions of WSL: WSL 1 and WSL 2.
-WSL2 is the future and works well on Windows 11.
-However, if you use Windows 10, we suggest using WSL 1 for now, as enabling GUIs for WSL2 on Windows 10 is tricky.
-It appears that transitioning from WSL1 to WSL2 is pretty straightforward.
+It is much easier to install WSL2 nowadays, so this the easier route.
+To install WSL2, run the one-line install command found here: https://docs.microsoft.com/en-us/windows/wsl/install.
+You will need to restart your computer afterwards before you can use WSL2.
+By default, you will install Ubuntu, which is what we recommend also.
+After the restart, you should be able to launch a WSL session.

 To install WSL1, follow only stpes #1 and #6 (not #2-#5) of these manual install instructions: https://docs.microsoft.com/en-us/windows/wsl/install-manual.
 Note that you will need to restart your computer after step 1.
 When you get to the step of choosing a Linux distribution from the Microsoft store, we suggest you install Ubuntu, as it is probably the easiest to work with.
 If it is installed successfully, you should be open Ubuntu from the Start Menu and have a black terminal screen appear.

-In install WSL2, run the one-line install command found here: https://docs.microsoft.com/en-us/windows/wsl/install.
-You will need to restart your computer afterwards before you can use WSL2.
-By default, you will install Ubuntu, which is what we recommend also.
-After the restart, you should be able to launch a WSL session.

 ### Install Windows Terminal
 We recommend Windows Terminal to run all the various terminal programs in Windows (cmd, powershell, WSL, etc.).
 It's much more customizable to use than the default WSL shell.
 Windows Terminal is easily installed from the Windows store: https://docs.microsoft.com/en-us/windows/terminal/install.